ottenwbe/pi-gen-environment/README.md

 The _pi_customizer_ allows you to adapt Raspbian images to your needs.
-To this end, the Raspbian image is be built from [scratch](https://github.com/ottenwbe/pi-gen.git) with all customizations baked in.
+To this end, the Raspbian image is be built from [scratch](https://github.com/ottenwbe/pi-gen.git) with all customizations baked into the image.
+The image is built in an isolated [build environment](#environments), e.g., a vagrant box, which is orchestrated by the pi_customizer.

-The core of the project is a set of Ruby gems which adapt the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
+The customization is done by a Ruby script (_pi_build_modifier_) in the build environment.
+The adapted script adapts the [pi-gen](https://github.com/RPi-Distro/pi-gen) build scripts.
-The build script is then used to actually create the image in an isolated environment, e.g., in a vagrant box.
+The build script is then used to actually create the image.

 # WIP Notice